 Figure 21 - High and low tide results from B1WE tidal survey on 7/28/11.
 The percent difference scale is smaller than the 5/7/12 plot.
 Tidal changes were much smaller over this survey.

-The July 2011 B1WE tidal survey showed very change when compared to the May 2012 survey (Figure 21).
+The July 2011 B1WE tidal survey showed very little change when compared to the May 2012 survey (Figure 21).
 The total change in salinity was small, 15% at most, over the shift from low to high tide.
 A decrease in salinity corresponds with the receding tide primarily at the surface.
-The decreases at the surface may be the result of the desaturation of the rock or sediment at the surface as the tide went out and the water levels lowered.
+The decreases at the surface may be the result of the desaturation of the rock or sediment at the surface as the tide went out and the water table levels lowered.
 Desaturation would have created an increase in resistivity resulting in an apparent decrease in salinity.
-The remaining increases and decreases in salinity are small and have no clear pattern that can be explained by the receding of the tide.
+The remaining increases and decreases in salinity are smaller and have no clear pattern that can be explained by the receding of the tide.
 The electrical conductivity of the well water in B11 follows the change in water level, corresponding with the tide, until around 15:00 at the mid-tide (Figure 22).
 The increase in conductivity as the tide recedes may be a result of saltwater left over from the high tide sinking and mixing with the groundwater.
 Overall, these changes are very small and suggest that the tide had little effect on the groundwater.